anushri-sharma/Google-IT-Support-Certificate/Course 4 - System Administration and IT Infrastructure Services/Module 4 - Directory Services/README.md

+### In the last module, we learned about the software services used in an organization like communication software, security, and file storage services.

+### Then we talked about platform services involved in organizations that build a software product.

+### Finally, we learned about some of the servers that support those organizations like web and database servers.

+### In this module, we're going to learn about the last major IT infrastructure service, directory services.

 AAA (authentication, authorization, accounting): The services that the directory services provide to all the computers within a company or organization